milesdwilliams15/RFA/README.md

 The function returns a list consisting of an `estimatr::lm_robust` object, the computed random forest regressions for the response and explanatory variable (`ranger::ranger` objects), and the dataset used to generate random forest adjusted estimates with the partialized versions of the response and explanatory variable appended.

-For a more comprehensive summary of the approach and how to implement it in R, see the [RFA vignette](https://rpubs.com/milesdwilliams15/rfa-vignette).